SMC242/uni-notes/cs/Pointers.md

 ```c
 type * pointer = &pointer
 ```
-where `type` is the type of the contents of the address
+where `type` is the type of the contents of the address.
+This allows the compiler to allocate enough memory for the result

 # Following a pointer
 "Following" a pointer gets the value at the address